WalletScrutiny/WalletScrutinyCom/_android/com.pons.dao.md

 ## App Description

 > Store, buy, exchange and cash out the most popular cryptocurrencies.
-The App supports Bitcoin, Ether, Bitcoin Cash and Litecoin.
+The App supports Bitcoin, Ether, Bitcoin Cash and Litecoin.<br>

-> MULTI-CURRENCY CRYPTO WALLET
+  MULTI-CURRENCY CRYPTO WALLET<br>

-> BUY CRYPTO AT BEST RATES
+  BUY CRYPTO AT BEST RATES<br>

-> SMART IN-APP EXCHANGE
+  SMART IN-APP EXCHANGE

 We noticed in its Google Play description that it refers to the app by another name: "**Crypterium**"

-> SEND MONEY WORLDWIDE FOR FREE
+> SEND MONEY WORLDWIDE FOR FREE<br>
-> 🛫🌍💫
+> 🛫🌍💫<br>
 > Leave Western Union behind!
 Send money to anyone, anywhere, anytime with the Crypterium App.
 All you need is the recipient's phone number.
 You can also send funds to a bank account or MasterCard at a fraction of regular costs.

 ## The Site